 - Pakistan Telecommunication

 - Shahid Khan

 - Mian Muhammad Mansha

 - Business Plan for Pakistan

-- To analyze the Pakistani economy and foreign trade
+- To analyse the Pakistani economy and foreign trade

 - To evaluate business opportunities in the Islamic Republic of Pakistan

 - To explore Pakistan's trade relations with the student's country